next-book/publisher/README.md

 # Next-book publishing tool

-Nb-mapper is a tool for mapping HTML files for use with next-book tools.
+@next-book/publisher is a tool for mapping HTML files for use with next-book tools.
 See [an example][example], [API documentations][api] or a [example book created with publisher][fc], that builds functionalityon top of its markup: displaying and remembering position, tracing reader's journey through a book etc.

 ## Use with node.js